-Selva di Cadore
+Caprile / Selva di Cadore

-You may also add the extra kilometers and elevation gain to even get to Selva di Cadore, unless you come descending from the Staulanza – from Caprile, this is at least some 5 kilometers and 300+ meters of elevation…
+You may also add the extra kilometers and elevation gain to even get to Selva di Cadore, unless you come descending from the Staulanza.

 Since there are no sections where you can “relax” and catch your breath, you’d do well to settle for a pace you can maintain during the whole climb.

 And although there are a few nice hairpins in the climb, it didn’t make much of an impression for its beautiful views, even though the surroundings are overwhelming by nature in this area.
-The near 360 degree view at the summit was breathtaking…

-Video from the Col Collective.
+Video of this ascend from the Col Collective here.

 This ascent is even shorter with 8.6 kilometers and with 716 meters of elevation, the average grade is “only” 8.3%.

 Obviously, this was also influenced by the circumstances under which I ascended it in 2015…

-After the Tre Cime di Lavaredo – also starting from Cortina – had already all but demolished me, I climbed a completely deserted Giau in the freezing rain, with a brisk wind in the upper half as an added bonus.
+After the Tre Cime di Lavaredo – also starting from Cortina – had already all but crushed me, I climbed a completely deserted Giau in the freezing rain, with a brisk wind in the upper half as an added bonus.

-During this trip, I could only guess at the views – low clouds and mist veiled a lot and only a couple of times did I get a glimpse of what it would / could look like under better weather conditions – obviously, I had no view to speak of at the summit.
+During this trip, I could only guess at the views – low clouds and mist veiled a lot and only a couple of times did I get a glimpse of what it would / could look like under better weather conditions.